Skip to main content

 3. each controller has one or more routes.

 A simple and practical example of how extensions work can be found in the @ditsmod/body-parser module, where an extension dynamically adds an HTTP interceptor for parsing the request body to each route that has the corresponding method (POST, PATCH, PUT).
-It does this once before the HTTP request handlers are created, so there is no need to check the need for parsing on every request.
+It does this once before the HTTP request handlers are created, so there is no need to check whether parsing is required on every request.

 Another example.
-The @ditsmod/openapi module allows you to create OpenAPI documentation using the new @oasRoute decorator.
-Without the extension working, Ditsmod will ignore the metadata from this new decorator.
-The extension from this module receives the aforementioned configuration array, finds the metadata from the @oasRoute decorator, and interprets this metadata by adding other metadata that will be used by the target extension to set up routes.
+The @ditsmod/rest module allows setting routes using a custom @route decorator.
+Without the extension running, Ditsmod will ignore the metadata from this decorator.
+The extension from this module takes the configuration array mentioned above, finds metadata from the @route decorator there, and interprets it by adding other metadata that will be used by the target extension to set up routes.

 What is "Ditsmod extension"